evanwill/hist-454-2022/pages/project/metadata.md

 - topic(s) related to the item.
 - Separate multiple subjects using a semicolon `;`
 - For this project, the subjects should relate to relevant concepts and topics highlights by the class and research, to help contextualize the collection contents.
 - Think of subjects as how you would search for the item--> What subjects are described/depicted?
 These allow researchers and people interested in looking for one thing in particular to narrow the collections down to their interests.
 We use the [Getty Art and Architecture Thesaurus](http://www.getty.edu/research/tools/vocabularies/aat/) for our subjects.
-Using a control vocabulary helps create consistency in the application of subject terms, connecting the with other objects and collections.
+Using a controlled vocabulary helps create consistency in the application of subject terms, connecting the with other objects and collections.
 - Example value: `Dogs; Cats; Zebras`

 ### location